 These measurements were also used to determine if the heat treatment or machining processing could have had an impact on the liner failure.
 These measurements, along with finite element analysis using measured nonlinear cylinder liner material properties from testing were completed as part of the second phase of the failure investigation.
 Metallography and fractography were also performed to characterize the failure and determine if material anomalies contributed to the fracture.

-For over 30 years, Our Team of Engineers has been performing analysis, troubleshooting and failure analysis services.
+For over 30 years, our team of Engineers has been performing analysis, troubleshooting and Failure Analysis Services.

-Give us a call – Let’s talk about your needs.
+Give us a call to talk about your engineering challenges.